POEA-Licensed Philippine Agencies for Australia (With Latest Job Orders)

 1. Placement Fee

-Recruitment agencies are generally allowed by law to charge you a placement fee as payment for their recruitment and placement services.
+By law, recruitment agencies are generally allowed to charge you a placement fee for their recruitment and placement services.

 2. Skills Assessment

 Skills assessment does not have a standardized price.
-Skills assessments are conducted by a designated assessing authority4, each with its own respective charges.
+Skills assessments are conducted by a designated assessing authority5, each with its respective charges.

 A skills assessment will typically cost more than $500 (AUD).
-Your recruitment agency will help you get assessed by an organization that’s qualified to test you based on the job you’re applying for.
-Ask your recruitment agency for the specific cost as this can greatly vary depending on the assessing authority that handles the type of job that you’re applying for.
+Your recruitment agency will help you get assessed by an organization qualified to test you based on the job you’re applying for.
+Ask your recruitment agency for the specific cost, as this can significantly vary depending on the assessing authority that handles the type of job that you’re applying for.

 3. Language Testing